trangnth/iRedAPD/README.md

 # Introduction

-* iRedAPD is a simple [Postfix policy server](http://www.postfix.org/SMTPD_POLICY_README.html), written in Python and runs as a low-privileged user (`iredapd` by default), with plugin support.
+* iRedAPD is a simple [Postfix policy server](http://www.postfix.org/SMTPD_POLICY_README.html), written in Python, with plugin support.
+* iRedAPD listens on port `7777`, runs as a low-privileged user (`iredapd` by default).
 * The latest iRedAPD works with OpenLDAP, MySQL/MariaDB and PostgreSQL backends.
-* __License: GPL v3__, except few files are in different licenses, shipped in iRedAPD for easier setup, but not license change.
-    * file `libs/daemon.py` is BSD license.
-    * file `libs/srslib.py` is Apache License, Version 2.0.
+* License: GPL v3 (except file libs/daemon.py, BSD style as mentioned in this file by file author).
 * Author: Zhang Huangbin <zhb _at_ iredmail.org>.

 **NOTES**:

 * iRedAPD is a sub-project of [iRedMail project](http://www.iredmail.org).
-* iRedAPD is installed and enabled in iRedMail by default, you don’t need this tutorial if you already have iRedMail running.
-For standard installation please check document `INSTALL.md`.
+* iRedAPD is installed and enabled in iRedMail by default, so you don’t need this tutorial if you already have iRedMail running.
+Standalone installation guide is `INSTALL.md`.
-* iRedAPD listens on 3 ports by default:
-    - `7777`: normal smtp policy service
-    - `7778`: SRS (Sender Rewriting Scheme) for sender address rewriting
-    - `7779`: SRS (Sender Rewriting Scheme) for recipient address rewriting
 * You can manage iRedAPD with iRedMail [web admin panel - iRedAdmin-Pro](http://www.iredmail.org/admin_panel.html).

-# Requirements

-- Python 3.5+

 # Manage iRedAPD with command line tools